 -

-Verify repository is indexed (Settings → Repositories)
+Verify repository is indexed (navigate to your team, then Repositories)

 - Status must be “Indexed” not “Indexing” or “Failed”